-The amount of Bible story books for little children that are out there is overwhelming!
+The amount of Bible story books for kids that are out there is overwhelming!
 There are so many on the market.
-How do we know which ones are true to the Bible and which ones are not?
+How do we know which ones are true to God’s word and which ones are not?

 In the young years, we provide them with Bibles that are colorful, age-appropriate, and summarize key Bible stories.
 Why do we do this?

 To help them better understand the Bible and turn their affections toward Jesus.

 This page may contain affiliate links.
 To view my full affiliate link disclosure, click here.

 I used to be scared of buying Bible story books.
 There I said it.
 I truly was.
 My fear was that using anything but the holy scripture would somehow dumb down or change scripture.

 Now there are Bibles out there that change scripture and that’s just plain ole’ scary stuff, but there are other Bibles that are simply companion resources to use alongside

 Staying True to Scripture